Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

-You feel exhausted by it more than uplifted.
+You feel more drained than fulfilled.

 -